Flore-Mueth/ADA_P3-jekyll/index.md

     {% include propensity_score_matching_ratings.html %}
 </div>

 The ATE is 0.11 out of ten, we can consider that the diversity of the cast doesn't have an effect on the ratings.
-Compared to the one we got for the box office revenue, it seems way more logical.
+Compared to the one we got for the box office revenue, it makes more sense.
 It can be explained by the fact that the standard deviation is not very high in this case.

 #### <span class="criteria-icon">🏆</span> Nominations